splunk/public-o11y-docs/gdi/get-data-in/get-data-in.rst

 1. Integrate with cloud services to send metrics and logs
 ===================================================================================

-If you are using cloud services for your infrastructure, the first step is to integrate these services with Observability Cloud.

-Cloud integrations can send:

-- Metrics and metadata (such as tags, labels and other properties) to Infrastructure Monitoring
+If you're using cloud services for your infrastructure, the first step is to integrate these services with Observability Cloud.
+Cloud integrations can send metrics and metadata (such as tags, labels and other properties) to Infrastructure Monitoring.
-- Logs to Log Observer or Log Observer Connect (AWS and GCP)

 After you've integrated with your cloud services, you can access your data in the following locations: